Taming the Tax Storm: How to Reduce Sticker Shock

 In a previous blog, we discussed how you can answer common fee objections.
 But how can tax professionals overcome the “tax tornado” when they’re already in the thick of it?

 After serving over 30% of the IPA Top 400 firms, we learned that tax professionals needed a flexible payment plan option that wouldn’t put their firms at risk.
-That’s why QuickFee has introduced a unique financing alternative called Buy Now, Pay Later Powered by QuickFee.
+That’s why QuickFee has a financing option designed for accounting professionals: Pay Over Time.

-This option makes it possible for your tax clients to make interest-free monthly payments, without taking out new credit.
+This option makes it possible for your tax clients to get the financing flexibility they need today, with the option to pay their invoice back over 3 to 12 months.
 Meanwhile, your firm gets paid upfront and in full.
 Because it makes fees more manageable, you get a chance to bypass the awkward conversation about your prices (especially if they happen to be higher right now.)